 You can lace your seams closed with an i-cord, a long crocheted chain or even a thin ribbon.
 A nice long crocheted chain made with matching or coordinating yarn gives a pretty finishing touch.

-I recently taught myself how to crochet so I could create and understand a pattern for crocheters.
+I recently taught myself how to crochet so I could understand and create a pattern for crocheters.
 An important thing to consider when making a shrug – whether its knitted or crocheted, is how heavy different yarns and stitch patterns work up.
 By making this super simple crocheted shrug, I’ve eliminated some of the finished weight by using a more open stitch pattern.
-After your initial chain, the entire piece is just half double crocheted stitches which work up quickly leaving a nice balance of yarn and open stitch work.
+After your initial chain, the entire piece is just half double crocheted stitches which work up quickly leaving a nice balance of yarn and open stitch work but still feels warm and cozy when worn.
 Remember to adjust your hook size to the yarn you choose.

 If you’re a sock knitter or have made one of the beautiful fingering weight shawls that are so popular now (we are talking to all of you “Find Your Fade” shawl knitters!), you might be interested in using some of your leftover yarn to make a Stay Strong Bear Buddy for a child entering RMD House.
 These are easy and work up quickly in the round with very little finishing work required.
-Just slip the single I-cord “arm” through the holes you create when making the body, stuff and seam the top of his head closed then sew on a cute little face.
+Just stuff his legs and lower body, slip the single I-cord “arm” through the holes you create when knitting in the round, finish stuffing, seam the top of his head closed, sew a few diagonal stitches across top corners to form ears then embroider on a cute little face.
 We would love to collect enough Stay Strong Bear Buddies to go in every tote we ship to RMD Houses.
 Not all RMD Houses accept stuffed animals so please ship all Bear Buddies to us at: Mary Langdon, 1 Redwood Road, Martinsville, NJ 08836.